 From Riohacha to Cabo de la Vela

-Warning: There are only a few flights.
+Be careful, there are only a few flights per day.
 And the prices can quadruple if you’re booking them at the last minute – if you’re lucky to get one.
 Especially during the high season.
-The best way to check the availability is to use the function Calendar of Google flight.
+The best way to check the availability is to use the function “explore” on Google flights.

 Price and time: Around 200 000 COP / 1h45

-Then, you follow the advice above to get to Cabo de la Vela.
+Then, you follow our previous instructions to get to Cabo de la Vela.

 Moto rental in La Guajira (+)